drioemgaoin/RubyLoginComponentStandalone/README.md

 ## Continuous Integration
 I setup Continuous Integration for this project by using [Travis CI](https://travis-ci.org/).

-[Here](https://docs.travis-ci.com/user/languages/ruby/), the documentation to setup travis-ci for a ruby project
+[Here](https://docs.travis-ci.com/user/languages/ruby/), the documentation to setup Travis-ci for Ruby.

 ## Unit test
 To run the tests, you just need to run